identify multiples and factors, including finding all factor pairs of a number, and common factors of two numbers

 draw given angles, and measure them in degrees (o)

-* angles at a point on a straight line and 1/2 a turn (total 180o)
+identify: * angles at a point and one whole turn (total 360o) * angles at a point on a straight line and 1/2 a turn (total 180o) * other multiples of 90o

 use the properties of rectangles to deduce related facts and find missing lengths and angles